Thierry-Dumont/RKkit/README.md

 # Playing with Runge-Kutta methods and SageMath. #

-_Beware: this is a very prliminary version!_
+_Beware: this is a very preliminary version!_

 To use the codes, you must install [SageMath](http://www.sagemath.org/).